HelmholtzAI-Consultants-Munich/XAI-Tutorials/docs/source/_model_agnostic_xai/shap.rst

 shared outcome, we ask how much each input feature contributed to an individual model prediction.

-SHAP uses the same basic idea as before: a feature's contribution is evaluated for different coalitions and these marginal contributions are combined into a Shapley value.
-The resulting **SHAP value** describes the contribution of that feature to the prediction.
+SHAP applies the same Shapley value formula introduced above.
+The formula remains unchanged; only the interpretation of its components changes.

 Mapping Game Theory to Machine Learning